Remains discovered by Elkhorn River

 Investigator Jon Downey of the Madison County Sheriff's Office said in a news release that several pieces of bone and a partial human skull were found in and along the water by the family on Saturday.

-Investigating Madison County Sheriff's deputies made a preliminary determination of age and origin.
+Investigating Madison County sheriff’s deputies made a preliminary determination of age and origin.
 Further investigation will be made with the aid of forensic and anthropologic experts to attempt scientific determination of age and origin, Downey said.

-No foul play is suspected and at this point there is no known connection to any active criminal investigation, he said.
+No foul play is suspected, and at this point, there is no known connection to any active criminal investigation, he said.

-With all the heavy precipitation this year, the Elkhorn River has been cutting some new channels and leaving other areas exposed.

 In April of this year, human remains were found southeast of Stanton along the river on private property.
 They appeared to have been washed out of the Elkhorn River during March’s historic flooding in the area.